The Last Reserves

 The Last Reserves (German: Das letzte Aufgebot) is a 1953 Austrian historical drama film directed by Alfred Lehner and starring Marianne Schönauer, Kurt Heintel and Eduard Köck.
+It was shot at Ringfilm's Studios in Vienna and on location in Tyrol.
+The film's sets were designed by the art director Gustav Abel.
 In West Germany it was released under the alternative title Der Bauernrebell.

-The film's sets were designed by the art director Gustav Abel.
-It was shot at Ringfilm's Studios in Vienna and on location in Tyrol.